News & Publications

 Whistleblowing activity has been reported as early as the time of King David.
 Nathan the Prophet impugned King David for his wrongdoings in taking Uriah’s wife, Bathsheba, after causing Uriah’s death by the sword.
 Relating the parable of the rich man who took a baby ewe from a poor kinsman to feed a wayfarer, Nathan identifies King David himself as the rich man – taking from the poor and giving to a visitor.

 As a responsible employee, you don’t want to stir up trouble in the workplace.
-You must also know, however, that you have rights that are protected under the law for reporting unlawful activities to your employer or to a regulatory agency of the government.
+You must also know, however, that you have rights protected under the law for reporting unsafe or unlawful activities to your employer or to an agency of the government.